Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 ## How to do productive discussions

-One of the problem in a community that is easy to change the focus or the point of the discussion, in other words to go off-topic.
+One of the problem in a community is that is easy to change the focus or the point of the discussion, in other words to go off-topic.
 This isn't a specific problem of the meetings but with any discussion from emails to chat.
-My experience taught me that in a chat if you sent 2 messages (not 2 questions in the same message) people will reply to just one, maybe the first one or the last one.
+My experience taught me that in a chat, if you sent 2 messages (not 2 questions in the same message), people will reply to just one.

-There are 2 kind of discussions productive or useless, as maintainer or community manager is important to get the maximum to save your time, because communication is a time-consuming task.
+There are 2 kind of discussions, productive or useless, as A maintainer or community manager is important to get the maximum to save your time, because communication is a time-consuming task.
 How you can recognize useless discussions?
 Check this list:

-* When are used a lot of hyperbole
+* When are used a lot of hyperboles
 * There is a lot of repetition
 * There are tons of new ideas without any clear proposal
 * Noise detection